eremit4/RaST/README.md

-#  RaST - Rapid Subdomain Take Over
+#  RaST - Rapid Subdomain Takeover

-> This program is designed to create a proof of concept for the subdomain take over vulnerability on pages hosted on AWS.
+> This program is designed to create a proof of concept for the subdomain takeover vulnerability on pages hosted on AWS.
 The program checks if the "NoSuchBucket" error exists on the page and then creates a bucket with the same name and submits an index.html file for this bucket to consolidate the PoC.
 > It is important to note that this program was created for a proof of concept.
 Any malicious action is the sole responsibility of the agent who performed it.

 ## 🕷️ Installing RaST